AdobeDocs/experience-platform.en/help/query-service/key-concepts/hyper-cubes.md

 ### Estimate cardinality with `hll_merge_count_agg`

 `hll_merge_count_agg` is an aggregate function that estimates the cardinality (number of unique elements) from one or more sketches within a column.
 It returns a single estimate for all sketches encountered within the grouping.
-This function is used for aggregating sketches and cannot be used as a row-wise transformation; for row-wise estimates, use `sketch_estimate`.
+This function is used for aggregating sketches and cannot be used as a row-wise transformation.
+For row-wise estimates, use `sketch_estimate`.

 #### Function Definition